WeiyingZhao/WeiyingZhao.github.io/_pages/Otherexperiments.md

 permalink: /Otherexperiments/
 author_profile: true
 ---
+# 1. Propose a autocovariance based denoising performance evaluation method

-# 1. Long time series SAR image denoising and change detection
+# 2. Long time series SAR image denoising and change detection

 Related paper will be prepared and released.

-# 2. Deep learning based change detection
+# 3. Deep learning based change detection

 Some ground truth has been prepared based on well registered Sentinel-1 and Sentinel-2 images.